fnordoglargh/BoardGameLeague/ABOUT.md

 ## High Priority

+* Select new DB after creation.
 * Unclutter UI.
 * Add some kind of indicator to explain the status of a result (new, edited, unchanged).

 ## Low Priority

+* Remove first remove button.
+* Add tooltips to explain the comboboxes on the report tab.
+* ELO for games or game families.
 * Graphs for the calculated results.
 * Implement support for games without victory points.
 If you need a workaround it should be possible to use the winner checkbox and simply add 1 point for the winer and 0 for the looser.
 * Link multiple leagues (from different files) if a group of players participates in more than one.
 * Make locations and genders useful.
+* Filter out players already selected in the result entry.

 # Changelog